Rakibul25/HomeRent-part-of-100days-challenge-/README.md

 # Introduction
-This is a home rent application, focused on frontend.
-This will show all available home for rent and sell.
-Also you can search with some filter.
-Also it has a details page, which will show details about house.
+This is a home rental application focused on the front-end.
+This app will show all available homes for rent and sale.
+Also, you can search with some filters.
+It has a details page, which will show details about the house.

 # Feature List
 - Home details